Versatile User Identification in Extended Reality using Pretrained Similarity-Learning: Experimental Setup

 \subsection{Evaluation Metric}

-Given a certain period of enrollment data $t_\text{enr}$ per user (in minutes) and use-time data $t_{use}$ (in minutes), we can compute the prediction accuracy of an identification method \acc{t_\text{enr}}{t_{use}}, i.e. the proportion of sequences with length $t_{use}$ that were correctly identified as the corresponding user, for which we have $t_\text{enr}$ minutes of enrollment data in our user data collection.
-Overall, we extract all time windows of length $t_\text{use}$ in a sliding window approach in one second steps from the use-case data (session two).
-For example, an accuracy of \acc{5}{10} = 0.7 indicates that a model with 5 minutes of enrollment data per user correctly identifies 70\% of any 10 minutes long use-time sequence.
+Given a certain period of enrollment data $t_\text{enr}$ per user (in minutes) and use-time data $t_{use}$ (in minutes), we computed the prediction accuracy of an identification method \acc{t_\text{enr}}{t_{use}}, i.e., the proportion of sequences with length $t_{use}$ that were correctly identified as the corresponding user, for which we had $t_\text{enr}$ minutes of enrollment data in our user data collection.
+Overall, we extracted all time windows of length $t_\text{use}$ in a sliding window approach in one second steps from the use-case data (session two).
+For instance, an accuracy of \acc{5}{10} = 0.7 indicates that 70\% of all 10-minute sequences were accurately identified with 5 minutes of enrollment data per user.
+In general, we applied macro-averaging to report the average accuracy per class/user.
+This way we accounted for eventual class imbalances in the test set, even though the whole dataset was fairly balanced, as there was about the same amount of footage for each user.

+We also computed other metrics like the Matthews Correlation Coefficient or Cohen's Kappa, but they consistently mirrored the macro-averaged accuracy, offering no additional insights.
+Consequently, for simplicity and clarity we did not report additional metrics.